Auyin111/Reinforcement-Learning-for-autonomous-driving/readme.md

   - ![driving.gif](./img_n_video/driving_demo_epochs_100.gif)
 - Epochs 250:
   - ![driving.gif](./img_n_video/driving_demo_epochs_250.gif)
+- Epochs 1000:
+  - to be continued
+- Epochs 2000:
+  - to be continued
 - Key trick of training this model
   1. A <mark>large amount of epochs</mark> is required to train an agent to drive a car
   2. Clip the image to remove useless information to reduce the noise and memory usage.
 It can also increase the capacity of replay buffer